Robust Containment Queries over Collections of Rational Parametric Curves via Generalized Winding Numbers: Introduction

+At the same time, physical applications often prevent approximating curved geometry with piecewise linear segments.
+Although this would allow for treatment of the messy---but now linear---geometry with established methods, such an approximation can produce sizable errors in the relevant numerical method~\cite{sevilla-08-nurbsfem}.
+As a concrete example, multimaterial Arbitrary Lagrangian-Eulerian (ALE) methods require additional preprocessing to initialize the volume fraction of each material in a computational cell~\cite{hirt-74-ale,barlow-ale}.
+This, in turn, necessitates classifying each point in a quadrature rule along the background grid as inside or outside the volume bounded by the corresponding shape~\cite{weiss-16-shaping}.
+It is critical that this identification takes into account the full curvature of the bounding geometry, as piecewise linear approximations can cause quadrature points near material boundaries to be misclassified, unpredictably compounding the error in the calculation.

 Such geometric errors can be resolved with techniques in surface repair~\cite{mezentsev-99-surfacerepair,park-21-discretization,bischoff-05-mesh-repair}, which alter the B-Rep itself to an approximated surface that lacks these imperfections.
 However, doing so by hand can be impractical for the typical number of imperfections in such a model, and automated procedures during geometry pre-processing can inadvertently remove important model features.
-Instead, we require a containment query that is \textit{robust} to such artifacts, such that an appropriate inside/outside classification is always returned, even in the presence of these, possibly imperceptible, surface errors.
+Instead, we require a containment query that is \textit{robust} to such artifacts, in the sense that an appropriate inside/outside classification is always returned, independent of size and frequency of these boundary errors.